 - Immunocompromised persons should avoid contact with reptiles.

-Information in this handout is not meant to discourage reptile ownership.
+Information in this article is not meant to discourage reptile ownership.
 With a few exceptions (for example, infants or immunocompromised individuals), most people have a low risk of acquiring salmonellosis from reptiles, but this risk can be reduced even further by following simple precautions.
 Reptiles can be safely kept as pets, but reptile owners should be aware of the methods for reducing their risk of acquiring Salmonella bacteria from their reptiles.